johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 <b>This is a NoSQL database application generator.<br>
 Generate tables for:<br>
   * General Ledger, Inventory, Purchase Orders, Accounts Payable, Customers, Vendors...<br>
-  * Generate the system for what ever you need to manage, just like any accounting system.<br>
+  * Generate the system for whatever you need to manage, just like any accounting system.<br>
 Each record is just a line of JSON in a table.<br>
 Each table is just a text file full of JSON lines.<br> A generated app is just a collection of JSON editors, each generated to handle a particular JSON table.<br>